Caresse Crosby: Marriages and family life

 In 1915, Polly Jacob and Richard ("Dick") Peabody were married by his grandfather, Endicott Peabody, the founder of the Groton School, and whose family had been one of the wealthiest in America during the 19th century.
 By the early 20th century, a case could be made that the Peabodies had supplanted the Cabots and the Lodges as the most distinguished name in the region.

-Polly found Dick's temperament to be far from her own.
-When they had a son, William Jacob, on February 4, 1916, she found "Dick was not the most indulgent of parents and like his father before him, he forbade the gurgles and cries of infancy; when they occurred he walked out, and often walked back unsteadily."
+Crosby found Peabody's temperament to be far from her own.
+When they had a son, William Jacob, on February 4, 1916, she noted that "Dick was not the most indulgent of parents and like his father before him, he forbade the gurgles and cries of infancy; when they occurred he walked out, and often walked back unsteadily."

-Polly concluded that Dick was a well-educated but undirected man, and a reluctant father.
+Crosby concluded that Peabody was a well-educated but undirected man, and a reluctant father.
 Less than a year later, he enlisted at the Mexican border and joined the Boston militia engaged in stopping Pancho Villa's cross-border raids.
-Less than a year after he returned home, he enlisted to fight in World War I. Their second child, a daughter, Poleen Wheatland ("Polly"), was born on August 12, 1917, but Dick was already in Officers Training Camp at Plattsburgh, New York, where he was commissioned a Second Lieutenant in the Artillery.
+Less than a year after he returned home from that adventure, he enlisted to fight in World War I. Their second child, a daughter, Polleen Wheatland ("Polly"), was born on August 12, 1917, but Peabody was already in Officers Training Camp at Plattsburgh, New York, where he was commissioned a Second Lieutenant in the Artillery.
 He became a Captain in the United States Army's 15th Field Artillery, 2nd Division, American Expeditionary Force.
-Polly was largely cared for by his parents, but found: "My father-in-law was a stickler for polish, both of manners and minerals."
-Her mother-in-law wore "nun-like dresses and in bed or out wore starched cuffs as sever as piping."
-Her husband, meanwhile, was enjoying life at the front as a bachelor.
+Baby Polly was largely cared for by Peabody's parents, but Crosby recalled that "My father-in-law was a stickler for polish, both of manners and minerals."
+Crosby's mother-in-law wore "nun-like dresses and in bed or out wore starched cuffs as sever as piping."
+Peabody, meanwhile, was enjoying life at the front as a bachelor.

-Dick returned home in early 1921 and was assigned to Columbia, South Carolina.
-Polly and the children soon joined him, but when the war ended, Dick found himself left with nothing but a family allowance.
-He suffered from his war experiences and returned to drinking heavily.
-Polly found he had only three real interests, all acquired at Harvard: to play, to drink, and to turn out, at any hour, to chase after fire engines and watch buildings burn.
-Polly's life was difficult during the war years, and when her husband returned home, significantly changed, her life soon changed abruptly, too.
+Peabody returned home in early 1921 and was assigned to Columbia, South Carolina.
+Crosby and the children soon joined him, but when the war ended, Peabody found himself left with nothing but a family allowance.
+He suffered from his war experiences and returned to heavy drinking.
+Crosby found he had only three real interests, all acquired at Harvard: to play, to drink, and to turn out, at any hour, to chase after fire engines and watch buildings burn.
+Crosby's life was difficult during the war years, and when her husband returned home, significantly changed, her life soon changed abruptly, too.